baldeosingh01/course-materials/README.md

 ##### Quizzes

-Quizzes will be given as part of a given week's required [media](#media).
+Quizzes will be given as the first item on our agenda at every course after the first and until the beginning of the course project.

 These quizzes will not _require_ you to code, though you may find that using our class coding platform in tandem with the quiz helps you answer questions.
 The purpose of these quizzes is both for you to self-assess your progress and for me to check in on how the class is progressing as a whole.
-If a quiz indicates that the class might benefit from a more focused live session on a topic, I will offer one during a Friday "Rewind" session.

-These quizzes are due by `8:00 AM` the day following their assignment.
-I ask these to be completed by this time to have an understanding of how _you understand_ the material covered.
-Each quiz will be worth `10` points, and may reflect cumulative content.
-At the end of the semester, I will "drop" the lowest `2` scores.
+##### Team points

+Though likely a somewhat arbitrary mechanic, this course also employs team points.
+These are awarded for performance in Analog Activities and on Quizzes.
+As part of finalizing the course contract, the class will determine the appropriate reward for course points and criteria for qualification for that reward.

 ##### Course project